 HDCN 6323.
 Adolescent Counseling.
 This course discusses the cognitive, physical and psychosocial development of the adolescent.
-It places an emphasis on normal development, but special issues will also be investigated, as will the influence of cultural factors.
-It includes substance abuse dynamics, gang related activities, sexual relationships, and legal and ethical issues.
+It places an emphasis on normal development, but special issues are investigated, as is the influence of cultural factors.
+It includes substance abuse dynamics, gang-related activities, sexual relationships, and legal and ethical issues.
 It also explores both individual and group counseling techniques.